Jacuzzi: Beginnings

 Jacuzzi began as a machining company.
 The brothers worked on a citrus farm owned by an early aviation inventor.
-They offered to help develop aviation products, creating an early wood propeller that was curved instead of flat and was used in World War I. One of the first propellers they made is now on display at the Smithsonian Institute.
+They offered to help develop aviation products, creating an early wood propeller that was curved instead of flat and was used in World War I. One of the first propellers they made is now either in storage at or on loan from the Smithsonian Institution.
 They also developed one of the first fully-enclosed cabins for airplanes, called the Jacuzzi J-7, which was used to transport mail.

 In 1921, a mail plane crashed, killing all of the passengers on board, including Giocondo Jacuzzi.

-The brothers subsequently abandoned the aviation industry and experimented with several other products, the first successful one being was a water pump created by Rachele Jacuzzi in 1926.
+The siblings subsequently abandoned the aviation industry and experimented with several other products, the first successful one being a water pump created by Rachele Jacuzzi in 1926.

 The product line expanded into a variety of pumps.

 Hydrotherapy

-In 1948, Candido Jacuzzi developed the first hydrotherapy pump, the J-300, to treat his son's (Ken Jacuzzi) rheumatoid arthritis between hospital visits.
+In 1948, Candido Jacuzzi developed an improved full body hydrotherapy pump, the J-300, to treat his son's (Ken Jacuzzi) rheumatoid arthritis between hospital visits, after noting his positive response the smaller Hubbard tank at the Herrick hospital in Berkeley.
 He patented the pump in 1952 and began marketing it between 1955 and 1956 as a therapeutic aid.
 The pump was a portable device that could turn any regular bathtub into a spa.

 From 1968, a whirlpool bath was produced, which included jets that mixed air and water.
 This product (called the Roman Bath) was developed by Roy Jacuzzi, a 3rd-generation member of the family.
 This is considered the first whirlpool tub designed for relaxation, rather than for medical use.
 Jacuzzi used celebrity Jayne Mansfield and others to market the tubs, which initially gained popularity among Hollywood movie stars.
 In the 1970s, Jacuzzi products were featured on Queen for a Day and other TV shows and grew in popularity in California.
 The company started developing larger models that could fit more than one person.
 They also added filters and heaters, so the tub didn't need to be drained with each use.
-From 1970, family-sized spas were producted.
+From 1970, family-sized spas were produced.

 By 1989, Jacuzzi had 2,200 employees.
 Initially, Jacuzzi primarily sold through contractors and builders, but in 1993 it started selling through retailers.
-In the 1990s Jacuzzi entered markets outside the US, especially in Italy and Spain.
+In the 1990s, Jacuzzi entered markets outside the US, especially in Italy and Spain.
 By the end of the 1990s, half of its sales were outside the US.

 Jacuzzi was influential in the trend towards larger and more luxurious bathrooms.